 “I found the customer assistant quite pushy — he asked me three times whether I wanted to sign up to InMotion there and then, which definitely disrupted the flow of conversation.
 I think it’s odd that to simply find out some information about InMotion you have to speak to sales rep. No other hosting providers I’ve spoken to try to sign you up on the spot, so it’s a shame InMotion does this.”

-On top of that, we found it difficult to get connected — one of our team had to wait 20 minutes, which is less than ideal!
-In the end, we can’t recommend InMotion’s live chat either, as it failed our expectations by 4%.
+On top of that, we found it difficult to get connected — one of our team had to wait 20 minutes, which is less than ideal.

-Lite starts at $2.49/month*, though this offer is only available for those who commit to a three-year plan.
-Paying for an annual plan takes this up to $4.99/month.
+Looking at InMotion’s shared plans, Core starts at $3.29/month, though this offer is only available for those who commit to a minimum of a year plan.

-Power retails at $13.99/month for twelve-month signups and $15.99 thereafter.
+Power retails at $6.99/month for twelve-month signups and $17.99 thereafter.
 This plan represents the best value for money, allowing you to host an unlimited amount of websites with 4x faster performance.

 If you’re unsure, why not just give it a go and see for yourself?
 InMotion has a 90-day, full money-back guarantee.
 So if you’re unsatisfied with the service you receive, you can get a full refund any time before the three month mark.

-WordPress hosting – which, unsurprisingly, offers better performance for WordPress sites – has six tiers priced between $4.99/month and $114.99/month.
-The first three tiers require a two-year commitment to get the lower price, while the more expensive plans require just a single year.
+WordPress hosting – unsurprisingly, offers better performance for WordPress sites – has four tiers priced between $4.49/month and $16.99/month.

-VPS hosting starts at $19.99/month with both managed and self-managed services.
-The managed versions start at $27.99/month, while the unmanaged begins at $19.99/month.
+VPS hosting starts at $24.99/month (for the year) with both managed and self-managed services.

-Dedicated hosting ranges from $105/month to $519.49/month across six plans.
+Dedicated hosting ranges from $89.99/month to $269.99/month across six plans.
 The three lower-priced plans have a promotion to double RAM (Random Access Memory), while all but the lowest allow you to choose which of InMotion’s data centers your server is based in.

 If price is a big sticking point for you, you can get cheaper deals elsewhere.
 HostGator, for example, starts its shared hosting plans at $2.75/month and offers an excellent service.

-InMotion is designed for businesses looking to grow, and for personal sites who need great features and support.
+Despite not securing a top spot in the market, InMotion offers a lot of great deals when it comes to its shared and dedicated hosting plans.
+InMotion is designed for businesses looking to grow, and for personal sites who need great features.